gyowanny/redsand/README.md

   }
    ```

-- `/api/validate` - Validates a given JSON Web Token.
+- `POST /api/validate` - Validates a given JSON Web Token and returns 200 status.
 There are 2 ways you can validade a token:

 1. Validate the token like checking if it's expired for example, you just have to send the token itself in the payload: